turbits/essex_eportfolio/pages/module5/unit-assignments/unit3/m5u3-proposal-review.md

 Using surveys and interviews would be an efficient way to collect data for the qualitative aspects of the research, and using surveys and case studies for quantitative research would most likely produce optimal results.

-Note that you may find that you could be using a mixture of both the research methods and the data collection methods.
-These considerations should be included in your presentation of the Project Proposal in Unit 10.